-The metal value gives you an idea about the potential profitability of a mineral project.
-By calculating the metal value and then deducting the (estimated) mining costs you get an insight into the viability of bringing this mineral project into production – at current metal prices.
+The metal value provides an idea of the potential profitability of a mineral project.
+By calculating the metal value and then deducting the estimated mining costs, you gain insight into the viability of bringing this mineral project into production at current metal prices.

-An indication of the current mineral value of the rocks can be found by using Kitco’s Rock Calculator.
-As you can see in the image below you can choose between different variables in the column Units/Weight depending on how the drill results are reported (%, grams / tonne, ounces / tonne and pounds / tonne).
+An indication of the current mineral value of the rocks can be found using Kitco’s Rock Calculator.
+As seen in the image below, you can choose between different variables in the “Units/Weight” column, depending on how the drill results are reported (%, grams/tonne, ounces/tonne, and pounds/tonne).

-You can click on the image link below after which you will be redirected to the specific subpage on Kitco’s website:
+You can click on the image link below, which will redirect you to the specific subpage on Kitco’s website:

 Thus, when a mining company reports a drill result of 0.145 ounces per tonne, you now know that this equals (0.145 / 0.029 =) 5 grams per tonne.
 Conversely, when a mining company reports a drill result of 10 grams per tonne, you now know that this equals (10 x 0.029 =) 0.29 ounces per tonne.

 On the break even analysis page, there is also an explanation of how to convert a drill result reported in a percentage (%) to an amount in pounds (lbs) per tonne.
 You will find this explanation under the header “How to Calculate the Cut-Off Grade”, but in summary: 1% equals 22 pounds.